Julio César Chávez: Chávez vs. Camacho

-On September 12, 1992, Chávez faced WBO Light Welterweight Champion Hector "Macho" Camacho (41-1-0, 18 KOs) in a highly anticipated bout.
+On September 12, 1992, Chávez faced WBO light welterweight champion Héctor Camacho (41–1, 18 KOs) in a highly anticipated bout.
 Chávez dominated Camacho en route to a unanimous decision win.
-The final scores were 117–111, 119-110 and 120-107 for Chávez.
+The final scores were 117–111, 119–110 and 120–107 for Chávez.
 After the fight, on his arrival to Mexico, the President Carlos Salinas de Gortari sent the special car reserved for the Pope to take him from the airport to the President's house.

 Chávez vs. Haugen

 His 1993 fight with Greg Haugen featured trash talk from Haugen, who derided Chavez's 82-fight unbeaten streak as consisting mostly of "Tijuana taxi drivers that my mother could have knocked out" and insisting that "There aren't 130,000 Mexicans who can afford tickets" to see the fight in Estadio Azteca.
 Chávez responded by saying, "I really hate him bad.
 When he looks at me, I want to vomit.
 I am going to give him the worst beating of his life; I am going to make him swallow the words that came out of his dirty mouth."
 Ultimately, 136,274 showed up to set a world record for outdoor fight attendance as they watched Chávez drop Haugen quickly and then back off with the apparent intention of punishing him for his prefight remarks.
 However, the referee had seen enough by the fifth round and stopped it for a TKO victory for Chávez.
 After the fight, Chávez commented to Haugen, "Now you know I don't fight with taxi drivers," and a bloodied Haugen responded, "They must have been tough taxi drivers."
 Later that year, Chávez scored a sixth-round TKO victory over number one ranked contender Terrence Alli.